luguslabs/habs/README.md

 ## [Orchestrator](https://github.com/luguslabs/archipel/tree/master/orchestrator)

+Orchestrator is a node program that is responsible of serveral actions.
+It :
+- starts/stops external docker services to guarantee the HA.
+- switches the external service from active to passive mode.
+- switches the external service from passive to active mode.
+- retreves state from the archipel chain
+- propagates transactin set_Leader and add_metrics
+- implements the leadership algorithm.
+With archipel state as inputs.
+As output, we have a transactions sent and external services start/stop/switch.

+We choose Node js because of the [Substrate js api reference](https://github.com/polkadot-js/api) and well coverage.

-In our first case, the active mode is a polkadot in validator option and a passive mode is a polkadot node just synching.
-The orechtrator is aand leadership decisions
+In our first scenario for Archipel, the external service targeted is a polkadot validator.
+Active mode is a pokadot node with validator option.
+The passive mode is a polkadot full node only synching.

 ## [UI](https://github.com/luguslabs/archipel/tree/master/ui)